KleberVales/solid-from-zero-to-hero/README.md

 The single responsibility principle is not limited to classes; it can also be applied to methods and functions.
 In other words, anything responsible for performing an action should only be responsible for what it is designed to do.

+I consider SRP (Single Principle Ratio) one of the most important principles; it ends up being the basis for other principles and patterns because it addresses topics such as coupling and cohesion, characteristics that all object-oriented code should have.

+By applying this principle, you will automatically be writing cleaner and more maintainable code!
+If you are interested in this subject, I recommend reading about best practices for writing impeccable code.